reiryuki/Mic-Fix-Magisk-Module/README.md

 - Install Audio Modification Library Module if you using other module which also patching audio_platform_info.xml and/or mixer_paths*.xml
 - Reboot

+## Optional
+- The default mic volume value is 6.
+You can increase the mic volume using this command before flashing the module.
+This is for example to use volume 7:

+  `su`

+  `setprop mic.volume 7`

+  You can change the value between 7 until 10.

 ## Troubleshootings
 - Use Audio Modification Library module if you using other module which also patching audio_platform_info.xml and/or mixer_paths*.xml.
 - Delete /data/adb/modules/MicFix folder via recovery if you facing bootloop and send copied and zipped /data/system/dropbox files for fix.